jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Decorators**: None

 **Logging**:
-- Append logging (INFO) at the beginning of execution
+- Logs INFO level message at the beginning: "Input interface starting execution"
-- Append logging (INFO) at the end of successful completion
+- Logs INFO level message at the end: "Input interface completed successfully"

 **Error Handling**:
 - Raises ValueError if no question is provided to input interface